-For federal and Massachusetts tax purposes, interest includes original issue discount.
-Original issue discount with respect to a Series 2014 Bond is equal to the excess, if any, of the stated redemption price at maturity of such Series 2014 Bond over the initial offering price thereof to the public, excluding underwriters and other intermediaries, at which price a substantial amount of all Series 2014 Bonds with the same maturity were sold.
-Original issue discount accrues actuarially over the term of a Series 2014 Bond.
-Holders should consult their own tax advisers with respect to the computation of original issue discount on such accruals of interest during the period in which any such Series 2014 Bond is held.
+Interest on the Tax Exempt Bonds includes any original issue discount, which with respect to a Tax Exempt Bond is equal to the excess, if any, of the stated redemption price at maturity of such Tax Exempt Bond over the initial offering price thereof to the public, excluding underwriters and other intermediaries, at which price a substantial amount of all such Tax Exempt Bonds with the same maturity was sold.
+Original issue discount accrues based on a constant yield method over the term of a Tax Exempt Bond.
+Holders should consult their own tax advisors with respect to the computation of original issue discount during the period in which any such Bond is held.

-An amount equal to the excess, if any, of the purchase price of a Series 2014 Bond over the principal amount payable at maturity generally constitutes amortizable bond premium.
-The required amortization of such premium during the term of a Series 2014 Bond will result in reduction of the holder's tax basis in such Series 2014 Bond.
-Such amortization also will result in reduction of the amount of the stated interest on such Series 2014 Bond taken into account as interest for tax purposes.
-Holders of Series 2014 Bonds purchased at a premium should consult their own tax advisors with respect to the determination and treatment of such premium.
+An amount equal to the excess, if any, of the purchase price of a Tax Exempt Bond over the principal amount payable at maturity constitutes amortizable bond premium.
+The required amortization of such premium during the term of a Tax Exempt Bond will result in reduction of the holder's tax basis in such Tax Exempt Bond.
+Such amortization also will result in reduction of the amount of the stated interest on the Tax Exempt Bond taken into account as interest for tax purposes.
+Holders of Tax Exempt Bonds purchased at a premium should consult their own tax advisors with respect to the determination and treatment of such premium for federal income tax purposes and with respect to the state or local tax consequences of owning such Tax Exempt Bonds.